DerbyGrammar/MicroBit/README.md

 # MicroBit
 A collection of Microbits programs.
-For Mr.Smith
 ##Ideas
 - [x] Hello World
 - [x] Happy or Sad